Over the last ten years there has been a tremendous growth, and interest in the field of body psychotherapy world wide.

-There are ten semi-autonomous National Associations (others are being established) that act for EABP and process membership applications in their own country.
-They have formed themselves into a COUNCIL and work individually (and together in the COUNCIL) to obtain official recognition for the specialty of body psychotherapy in the various European countries, and to establish that body-psychotherapy can be practiced legally and professionally in all countries in Europe.
-They also negotiate with, and are often members of the National Umbrella and Accrediting Organization (NUO/NAO) for psychotherapy in their own countries.
+Twelve semi-autonomous National Associations act for EABP and process membership applications in their own country.
+They have formed themselves into a COUNCIL and work individually (and together in the COUNCIL) to obtain official recognition for the specialty of body psychotherapy and to establish that it can be practiced legally and professionally in all countries in Europe.